 It’s all over the news: professional athletes turning in amazing performances and crediting a gluten free diet for improvements to their games.
-But is a gluten free diet for athletes healthful?
+From Tennis to the Tour de France, and seemingly every sport in between, athletes are trying a gluten free diet to enhance performance and recovery.

 The Foods That Turned Djokovic into the No. 1 Player in the Game – See more at: http://www.mensfitness.com/nutrition/what-to-eat/foods-turned-djokovic-no-1-player-game#sthash.pQZCQxNb.dpuf